Disasters and emergencies

 Earthquake – South Australia Police

-For more information on other hazards and for general information on emergencies refer to sa.gov.au/emergencies
+For more information on other hazards and for general information on emergencies refer to sa.gov.au/emergencies and the ABC Emergency website

 For disaster / emergency information relating to City of Tea Tree Gully please refer below.